-9.3.11 General-Purpose Digital I/O
+8.3.11 General-Purpose Digital I/O

-The ADS1148 has eight pins and the ADS1147 has four pins that serve a dual purpose as either analog inputs or GPIOs.
+The ADS1148-Q1 has eight pins that serve a dual purpose as either analog inputs or GPIOs.

 Three registers control the function of the GPIO pins.
 Use the GPIO configuration register (IOCFG) to enable a pin as a GPIO pin.
 The GPIO direction register (IODIR) configures the GPIO pin as either an input or an output.
 Finally, the GPIO data register (IODAT) contains the GPIO data.
 If a GPIO pin is configured as an input, the respective IODAT[x] bit reads the status of the pin; if a GPIO pin is configured as an output, write the output status to the respective IODAT[x] bit.
-For more information about the use of GPIO pins, see the ADS1147 and ADS1148 Detailed Register Definitions section.
+For more information about the use of GPIO pins, see the Detailed Register Definitions section.

-Figure 37 shows a diagram of how these functions are combined onto a single pin.
+Figure 35 shows a diagram of how these functions are combined onto a single pin.
 Note that when the pin is configured as a GPIO, the corresponding logic is powered from AVDD and AVSS.
-When the ADS1147 and ADS1148 are operated with bipolar analog supplies, the GPIO outputs bipolar voltages.
-Care must be taken loading the GPIO pins when used as outputs because large currents can cause droop or noise on the analog supplies.
+When the ADS1148-Q1 is operated with bipolar analog supplies, the GPIO outputs bipolar voltages.
+Care must be taken during loading the GPIO pins when these pins are used as outputs because large currents can cause droop or noise on the analog supplies.

-Figure 37.
+Figure 35.
 Analog and Data Interface Pin

-9.3.12 System Monitor
+8.3.12 System Monitor

-The ADS1147 and ADS1148 provide a system monitor function.
+The ADS1148-Q1 provides a system monitor function.
 This function can measure the analog power supply, digital power supply, external voltage reference, or ambient temperature.
 Note that the system monitor function provides a coarse result.
 When the system monitor is enabled, the analog inputs are disconnected.

-9.3.12.1 Power-Supply Monitor
+8.3.12.1 Power-Supply Monitor

 The system monitor can measure the analog or digital power supply.
-When measuring the power supply (V{SP}), the resulting conversion is approximately 1/4 of the actual power supply voltage, as shown in Equation 15.
+When measuring the power supply (V{SP}) , the resulting conversion is approximately 1/4 of the actual power supply voltage, as shown in Equation 15.

-Conversion Result = $(V{SP} / 4) / V{REF}$
+Conversion Result =

+$$(V{SP} / 4) / V{REF}$$

+(15)

-9.3.12.2 External Voltage Reference Monitor
+8.3.12.2 External Voltage Reference Monitor